deckhouse/deckhouse/modules/150-user-authn/docs/README.md

 ### Authenticating to the Kubernetes API using a login and password

-Currently, login and password-based authentication to the Kubernetes API is available for the LDAP-enabled providers, *Crowd* provider, and static users.
+Login and password-based authentication to the Kubernetes API is available for the LDAP-enabled providers, *Crowd* providers, and static users.

 ### Integration with applications